feedhenry/wendy-jenkins-s2i-configuration/README.md

 }
 ```

-The image-stream itself doesn't define the slave image.
+The image-stream itself doesn't define the agent image.
 If you wanted to add another,
 with a specific docker image in mind, you can:

 ```
   kind: ImageStream
   metadata:
-    name: ${JENKINS_SERVICE_NAME}-slave-node
+    name: ${JENKINS_SERVICE_NAME}-agent-node
     annotations:
         slave-label: node
     labels: